zcoo/fluss/website/docs/install-deploy/deploying-with-docker.md

 ### Launch the components

-Save the `docker-compose.yaml` script and execute the `docker-compose up -d` command in the same directory to create the cluster.
+Save the `docker-compose.yaml` script and execute the `docker compose up -d` command in the same directory to create the cluster.

 Run the below command to check the container status: